Analytical Exposition Text Example: Is Smoking Good for Us?

 1. Thesis

-Smoking is not good for health.
+The writer introduces the main opinion: smoking is not good for health.

 2. Arguments